 Every new year, 51% of Americans resolve to get their finances in order.
 But, like all New Year’s resolutions, making them is only the first step.
 It’s not enough for clients to say what they want to do financially—they have to know what steps to take to achieve those goals.
-In this episode, get insights into to how to help clients reach their financial goals no matter what time of year it is.
+In this episode, get insights into how to help clients reach their financial goals no matter what time of year it is.

 In recent years, advisors have learned that there’s a strong connection between the head, the heart, and the hand when providing financial guidance. eMoney’s Heart of Advice Study identified ways the most successful advisors are using these concepts to deliver a great client experience.
 Getting to the core of what matters to your clients requires the right knowledge, technology, and personal connection.
 Here's how.
 (This project required turning a podcast transcript into a blog post.)

 The Tenth Fidelity® Plan Sponsor Attitudes Study, released in 2019, found that an all-time high of 93 percent of sponsors work with advisors, but that what sponsors want from a retirement advisor is changing.
 That’s because retirement is just one aspect of an employee’s overall financial health picture.
 This ghostwritten blog post shows advisors some other ways they can differentiate themselves to provide the support plan sponsors now expect advisors from them.

 When your younger clients—those just out of college—enter the workforce, they often become fully responsible for their finances for the first time.
 But, because so many have no substantial personal finance knowledge, they rarely know how to start.
 Episode 2 of eMoney Advisor’s “That Makes Cents” podcast focuses on exactly this dilemma.